This page introduces my thoughts and experiments with easy to build and easy to install greenhouses.

 Upgrading this frame: New Eyelid Greenhouse made easy and it is low cost competitive, with good growing advantages.

-I have been meditating about the design for some time.
-It is in addition to a smaller self-heating design still under slow development.
-(Click here).
-Low employment leaves me time, while i did buy rebar in the boom years.
+I meditated on the design over time.
+I did buy building materials like rebar in the boom years, which provides resources for these lower employment years.
 My region, Maine USA, has long periods of cold weather, with snow.
-I am considering ways to easily drop snow through the 'valleys' of the plastic-- So that a wheel barrow can catch one load, at each point along the path.
-Then be dumped outside-- This should be reasonable winter exercise, for those who do not like gyms or sterile exercise machines-- A poor man's exercise, productive and useful exercise in the cold winter.
+I look for ways to extend growing seasons and harmonize this into daily work-chore patterns. -- It provides reasonable winter exercise, for those who do not like gyms or sterile exercise machines-- Even as a poor man's exercise, productive and useful exercise in the cold winter.
 'Uninsulated' and 'unheated' green houses have proved worthwhile, especially in hard economic times.
+Low employment leaves time forall of this.

-I think this computer-design read out resulted from 24 pillars (in my CAD model).
-So 500 lbs of rebar investment might do the job.
-I bought a bundle of long rods when income was good-- Plan ahead, invest in practical materials.
+Design phase revealed 500 lbs of rebar investment might do the job.
+Plan ahead, invest in practical materials.
 My garden has sufficient slope to induce some slight draft for good ventilation, good drainage has been vital.
-Yet also provides water retention in draughty summers.

 May 2010 progress picture above-- The elevated roller is difficult to install from scratch.
 I'll link another 'how-to' page later (here).
 Regardless of weather extremes, a roll-top garden cover will "save the day".
 A blighty-wet summer can be kept dry enough for organic stamina against crop loss.

 My 09 kale was not even half as good as in better years, but it has been worth the low cost investment in steel and plastic.
 At least it made it through the winter, ready for early spring food.
 With the economic depression out of control, one can at least focus on better gardening years ahead.
 Now that the boom years are past.
-There is little incentive, to try to make money with more refined art.
 That never stops me from trying.
 Some more low-cost methods will follow.
 First off, how does one heat up soil in cold country?
 Also how can low cost composting become accelerated, during the early part of the growing season.

-The tinsel culture is dying, big-box mentalities are proving questionable in many ways.
+The centralized world-order is dying, big-box mentalities are proving questionable in many ways.
 Let all sides of the issue talk.
-Why should jobs get exported away while public assets are shipped off to glib war mongers?
+Why should jobs get exported away while public assets are wasted by glib war mongers?
 American debt skyrockets into oblivion.
-How will this be paid, with slavery?
-Consider local trades and local services as a means to establish harmonious, sustainable society, based upon common good for all citizens.
+How will this be paid: with slavery?

 Note: These pages are placed in the public domain and are furnished "as is".
 The author assumes no responsibility for the use or misuse of the concepts in this series.
 All authorities should be satisfied first, as might be required, by relevant laws, before any building proceeds.